populationgenomics/talos/design_docs/MOI_Checks.md

 Dynamic Objects: AbstractVariant

-Each variant in turn is read from the source (VCF) and cast in a custom Class representation.
-This is for a couple of
+Each variant in turn is read from the source (VCF) and cast in a custom AbstractVariant Class representation.
+This is for a couple of reasons:
-reasons:

 1. CyVCF2 was chosen as a parsing library due to speed relative to pyVCF, but each library provides a slightly different representation.
-This normalises all parsing to a common class, and allows for different sources/parsers to generate a common format.
+This normalises all logic to a common class, and allows for different sources/parsers to generate a common format.
 2. CyVCF2 and PyVCF variant object formats contain structures which cannot be pickled by default.
-This leads to issues
-3. with introducing parallelisation into the code.
-A dictionary/set/list-based class can be pickled easily.
+This leads to issues with introducing parallelisation into the code.
+A dictionary/set/list-based class can be pickled easily, so async/await structure can be added in at any level.

-Read through the VCF, and for each variant create an AbstractVariant representation.
+We open and read through the VCF, and for each variant create an AbstractVariant representation.
 This holds the following details:

 1. A Coordinate object (CHR, POS, REF, ALT)
 2. The INFO content as a flat `key:value` Dictionary